hllvc/better-osd/README.md

 ```

 You may need to restart the gnome shell environnment
-You may need to restart the gnome shell environnment \

 - logout and login again _or_
 - `alt+f2` then type `r` and `enter`